testfairy/docs/docs/020_App_Distribution/100_Auto_Update.md

 Auto-Update will upgrade all the previous installations of this app to the current version.
 When your app starts, the SDK will check if a new version is available and is marked for auto update.
-If so, the user will see a message telling him that a new version is ready and if asking him if he wants to updated.
+If so, the user will see a message telling him that a new version is ready and if asking him if he wants to update.
 If the user agrees, the new version will download and install on his device.

 ### In what cases auto update may not work?